Merzasphor/MWSE/docs/source/lua/api/mge/loadHUD.rst

 Parameters
 ----------------------------------------------------------------------------------------------------

-Accepts parameters in the following order:
+Accepts parameters through a table with the given keys:

 hud (`string`_)
     No description available.